 If you're debating between two or more offers, here are a few tips to help you make your decision.

-What matters most to you — location?
-Job duties?
-Lifestyle?
-It's important to consider your priorities and how well each job would accommodate for them.
+First, you need to consider your priorities – such as location, certain job duties or overall lifestyle – and how well each job would accommodate them.

-If the company is putting pressure on you to accept an offer, explain to them that you would like more time and the reason why, said Freel.
-If the company truly values the candidate for that position – as opposed to just wanting to fill the position with whomever they can find — they will allow a reasonable amount of time to make a decision.
+If the company is putting pressure on you to accept an offer, explain that you would like more time and the reason why, said Freel.
+If the company truly values you for that position – as opposed to just wanting to fill the position with whomever it can find – it will allow a reasonable amount of time for you to make a decision.

-"If [they don't], then you may have your answer about how they treat quality candidates," she said.
+"If [they don't], then you may have your answer about how they treat quality candidates," Freel said.

-Additional reporting by Brittney Morgan (Helmrich).
+Additional reporting by Brittney Morgan and Shannon Gausepohl.
 Some source interviews were conducted for a previous version of this article.